JaysM32/robogals-git-workshop/README.md

 git commit -m "{message}"
 ```

-> Please replace message with a propper commit message without curly braces for example git commit -m "fixed integer division error"
+> Please replace message with a propper commit message without curly braces for example git commit -m "example message"

 Then you can push the repo to the server by running

 ```bash
 git push
 ```
+> Git may ask you password in this step, please provide the password for your github account.
+> Git maay also ask the password set on ur SSH key when resetting ur connection to git.

 You may push changes a few times to the server, you may also do a few commits before pushing, remember that commits acts like a snapshot so that you can get back to a version of your code in the future.

-If you think that all is good, you can create a pull request to merge your repo with the main repo
+If you think that all is good, you can create a pull request to merge your repo with the main repo in https://github.com/JaysM32/robogals-git-workshop.git

 > Make sure your code doesn't interfere with your friend's and you don't delete any other part of the repo.
 Any pull request that doesn't comply with this rules will not be approved.